vuejs/v2.vuejs.org/src/guide/installation.md

 - The standalone build includes the compiler and supports the `template` option. **It also relies on the presence of browser APIs so you cannot use it for server-side rendering.**

 - The runtime-only build does not include the template compiler, and does not support the `template` option.
 You can only use the `render` option when using the runtime-only build, but it works with single-file components, because single-file components' templates are pre-compiled into `render` functions during the build step.
-The runtime-only build is roughly 30% lighter-weight than the standalone build, weighing only 16kb min+gzip.
+The runtime-only build is roughly 30% lighter-weight than the standalone build, weighing only {{ro_gz_size}}kb min+gzip.

 By default, the NPM package exports the **runtime-only** build.
-To use the standalone build, add the following alias to your webpack config:
+To use the standalone build, add the following alias to your Webpack config:

 ``` js
 resolve: {